Newborn support

 Does baby need anything other than Breastmilk?

-• Baby can sit unsupported
+• Can sit unsupported

-• Has lost the tongue-thrust reflex
+• Have lost the tongue-thrust reflex

-• Shows interest in food
+• Show interest in what you’re eating